riyanachwani/DigiMag/README.md

 - **Favorites Management:** Save and manage favorite articles and categories for quick access.
 - **Category Management:** Explore and manage different news categories according to your interests.
 - **Profile Management:** View and update user profile information and settings.
+- **Customizable Themes:** Switch between light and dark themes for a personalized reading experience.

 ## `Prerequisites`
 Ensure you have: